Understanding Your Wallets

 - Place or cancel an order, your Available and Reserved balances update immediately

-- Receive a deposit confirmation, your Main Wallet balance updates automatically
+- Receive a deposit confirmation, your Deposit Wallet balance updates automatically

-- Have a position settle, the proceeds appear in your Binary Wallet instantly
+- Have a position settle, the proceeds appear in your Trading Wallet instantly

 If you see a momentary flicker in balance, this is the system reconciling real-time incremental updates with full state snapshots.
 Your final balance is always accurate.